Four Reasons Why Israel Suffered in the Wilderness

 • Jesus tempted by Satan in the wilderness for forty days.
 Later, while being crucified, Jesus cried out, “My God, my God, why have you forsaken me?”

-Looking at the big picture leads to this conclusion: the wilderness is not permanent, but it is God’s plan for our lives.
-That may not sound encouraging, but remember God is leading and teaching vital lessons—humility, obedience, and dependence—in the wilderness.
+Looking at the big picture leads to this conclusion: the wilderness is God’s plan for our lives.
+That may not sound encouraging, but remember the wilderness is not permanent and it serves a purpose.
+God is leading and teaching vital lessons—humility, obedience, and dependence—in the wilderness.

 1. I appreciate you taking the time to write this.
 It is a continual lesson in my personal walk with Christ as well as the lives of my brothers and sisters that are close to me.
 I know all things work together for good for us who love God and are called according to His will.
 Never will He leave us nor forsake us during our time in the wilderness.
 He will be our pillar of fire by night and the pillar of cloud by day as we travel through the desolate places that are guiding us to the promised victory we have in Christ.